 Project Management Glossary

-Acquire Project Team: The processes of obtaining the assignment and commitment of the project team members.
+Acquire Resources: The processes of obtaining the team members, facilities, equipment, material and supplies necessary to complete the project work.
 In a matrix environment this often involves working with the functional managers to help establish team member availability, skills, interests, and administrative actions required.
-See section 9.2 of the PMBOK.

 Approach Analysis: The work of consideration of alternative ways for how to technically or logistically achieve the project goals.
 This usually is performed during the planning phase.
 Approach analysis varies greatly depending on the type of project and the organization.